NLog/NLog.github.io/_posts/2016-10-30-nlog-roadmap-netcore-structural-logging.md

 ---
 layout: post
-title: NLog roadmap -  .NET Core, stuctural logging & performance
+title: NLog roadmap -  .NET Core, structural logging & performance
 ---

 We have the following releases planned for NLog: